discourse/logster/README.md

 # CHANGELOG

+- 2015-11-27: Version 1.0.1
+  - New assets and logster logo
+  - Added favicon
+  - Added title
+  - Use rails logger instead of invoking store

 - 2015-08-18: Version 0.9.9
   - This marks the largest release of Logster to date, it has been in production use for quite a while, hence the version bump.
   - Feature: automatically group errors in production mode, can be manually controlled via Logster.config.allow_grouping